ibm-messaging/mq-mqi-nodejs/README.md

 ### The MQ C Client libraries

-The package also requires the MQ C client libraries to be installed/available.
+The package requires the MQ C client libraries to be installed/available.

 For Windows and Linux x64, the npm installation process tries to access the Redistributable Client packages and unpack them automatically.